Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS

 {Institute of Astronomy, KU Leuven, Celestijnenlaan 200D, 3001, Leuven, Belgium\\ \and Department of Astrophysics, IMAPP, Radboud University Nijmegen, PO Box 9010, 6500 GL Nijmegen, The Netherlands \and Max Planck Institut für Astronomie, Königstuhl 17, 69117 Heidelberg, Germany \and Institute for Astronomy, University of Hawaii, 2680 Woodlawn Drive, Honolulu, HI 96822-1839, USA }

-\abstract {The \emph{Gaia} mission discovered many new candidate $\beta$\,Cephei (\bceph{}) pulsators, whose variability classification is meanwhile confirmed from Transiting Exoplanet Survey Satellite (TESS) space photometry of the nominal mission.} {We aim to analyse all currently available TESS data for these \bceph{} pulsators, of which 145 were new discoveries, in order to exploit their asteroseismic potential. \bceph{} stars belong to an under-represented class of pulsators in the current space photometry revolution while being of critical importance to improve evolution models of massive stars.} {We extracted light curves for \nlc{} star from the TESS full-frame images and performed pre-whitening to derive all significant frequencies.
+\abstract {The \emph{Gaia} mission detected many new candidate $\beta$\,Cephei (\bceph{}) pulsators, whose variability classification has since been confirmed from Transiting Exoplanet Survey Satellite (TESS) space photometry of the nominal mission.} {We aim to analyse all currently available TESS data for these \bceph{} pulsators, of which 145 were new discoveries, in order to exploit their asteroseismic potential.
+Although they are of critical importance to improve evolution models of massive stars, \bceph{} stars are under-represented in the current space photometry revolution.} {We extracted light curves for \nlc{} stars from the TESS full-frame images and performed frequency analysis by means of pre-whitening.
 Based on \emph{Gaia} Data Release 3, we deduced stellar properties and compared them to those of known \bceph{} stars from the literature.
-We developed a methodology to identify the dominant pulsation modes of the \bceph{} stars from \emph{Gaia} and TESS amplitude ratios and from the detection of rotationally-split multiplets.
-We used grid modelling to gain insights into the population of \bceph{} stars.} {With the combination of TESS and \emph{Gaia}, we successfully identified the mode degrees for \nmc{} stars in our sample.
-We find the majority to have a dominant dipole non-radial mode ($l=1$).
-Many non-radial modes show splittings in their TESS frequency spectra.
-This allowed us to assemble a large set of split multiplets in \bceph{} stars and to calculate their envelope rotation, spin parameter, and the level of differential envelope-to-surface rotation.
-For the latter, we find an upper limit of 4, with most stars rotating almost rigidly.
-We also provide the asymmetries of the multiplets, which range from -0.15 to 0.15 with the majority being positive.
-Based on grid modelling, we provide mass, convective core mass, and age distributions for \nmodel{} stars.} {By combining \emph{Gaia} DR3 and TESS, we enable asteroseismology of \bceph{} pulsators as a population.
-Our study prepares for future detailed modelling based on individual frequencies of identified modes leading towards a better understanding of these massive pulsators, as crucial probes of stellar evolution theory.}
+We developed a methodology to identify the dominant pulsation modes of the \bceph{} stars from the detection of rotationally-split multiplets and \emph{Gaia} and TESS amplitude ratios.
+We used grid modelling to gain insights into the population of \bceph{} stars.} {Combining TESS and \emph{Gaia}, we successfully identified the mode degrees for \nid{} stars in our sample.
+We find the majority to have a dominant dipole non-radial mode.
+Many non-radial modes show splittings in their TESS frequency spectra, which we use to calculate their envelope rotation, spin parameter, and the level of differential envelope-to-surface rotation.
+For the latter, we find an upper limit of about 3.
+We also provide relative frequency asymmetries within the multiplets, ranging from -0.15 to 0.15 with most being positive.
+Based on grid modelling, we provide mass, convective core mass, and age distributions for \nmodel{} stars.} {Our sample enables asteroseismology of \bceph{} pulsators as a population.
+Our study prepares for future detailed modelling based on individual frequencies of identified modes leading towards a better understanding of these massive pulsators.}

 \keywords{Asteroseismology -- Stars: oscillations (including pulsations) -- Stars: massive -- Stars: interiors -- Stars: evolution -- Stars: rotation }

 \titlerunning{Asteroseismic analysis of \emph{Gaia}-TESS $\beta$\,Cep stars} \authorrunning{Fritzewski et al.}